poland20/p20-components/README.md

 Common components used across Poland 2.0 (website, app).

 Each component has an implementation for Web, Android and iOS.
-Inside each component folder there is a `.js`/`.jsx` file named according to the platform it is implemented for (e.g. `web.jsx`, `android.jsx`, `iOS.jsx`).
+Inside each component folder there is a `.ts`/`.tsx` file named according to the platform it is implemented for (e.g. `web.tsx`, `android.tsx`, `iOS.tsx`).

 Later on into the project, module publishing will be developed.
 All components will be packed into separate modules (for React and Native), allowing them to be easily installed using a package manager.